crsuzh/BORS/_episodes/03-QualityCriteriaForGoodResearch.md

 - Peer reviewers are volunteers and almost not rewarded
 - The process is slow and unpredictable
-- Increasing numbers of publications make it more and more unfeasible
+- Increasing numbers of publications make it more and more unfeasible {: .callout}

->
-Before you review the first time [Open Reviewer Toolkit](https://content.prereview.org/open-reviewers-toolkit-is-now-openly-available/)
+Before you review for the first time see [Open Reviewer Toolkit](https://content.prereview.org/open-reviewers-toolkit-is-now-openly-available/)
-{: .checklist}

-&nbsp;

 >## Issues with the publication system
 >